openaps/openomni/README.md

 * [rfcat](https://github.com/atlas0fd00m/rfcat)
 * PyUSB - you can install this with pip: `pip install pyusb`, or `sudo pip install pyusb`
 * On mac, you'll need libusb. `brew install libusb` (If you don't have Homebrew installed, go here first: https://brew.sh/)
+* Tip: You may need to install the dateutil package at https://pypi.python.org/pypi/python-dateutil.
+Extract it to somewhere and run the command:

+python setup.py install

 You can install openomni in editable mode like this:
 ```